-- · An SSH server group is created, updated, or deleted - A rogue SSH key is identified associated with a logon while scanning a server configured for SSH key management - · An SSH key rotation alert is created, updated or deleted
+- · An SSH logon is created, updated, or deleted - An SSH server is created, updated, or deleted - An SSH server group is created, updated, or deleted - · A rogue SSH key is identified associated with a logon while scanning a server configured for SSH key management - · An SSH key rotation alert is created, updated or deleted

 View portal actions and logs for auditing.
 Clicking "Advanced" allows you to build a query based on multiple criteria using AND/OR logic.
 Select a field and comparison operator in the drop-downs and then enter a comparison value.
-Click 'insert' button, an AND is added between the previous search criteria and the newly added one.
+Click "Insert" to add the search criteria to the query field below the selection fields.
+Each time you click the "Insert" button, an AND is added between the previous search criteria and the newly added one.
 You can change the AND to an OR if desired.
 You can use parentheses around portions of the query along with AND/OR to change the query meaning.